 Second, remove any stains and clean the floor thoroughly.
 This usually requires a floor grinder to ensure the concrete floor is level and smooth.

-Because this process is so involved, I recommend having a professional Due to the need for machinery, you may have to hire an expert to apply the epoxy coating.
+Because this process is so involved, I recommend hiring a professional.
+Due to the need for machinery, you may have to hire an expert to apply the epoxy coating.

 Epoxy coatings are excellent for garage floors because they’re resistant to chemicals and corrosion and easy to clean.
 It won’t peel, even in a high-traffic garage.
 That means it’ll last longer than acrylic or latex garage floor paints.

-There are a ton of color options for epoxy paints and coatings, so it’s easy to find one to fit your style.
+There are many color options for epoxy paints and coatings, so it’s easy to find one to fit your style.